-Chapter 1.
-Introduction and Overview
+I. Introduction and Overview

+I.A.
 Study Goals

 This study had two principal goals.
-The first was to take a broad look at policing in Indian Country to better understand the many arrangements for administering reservation police departments, develop an initial assessment of the challenges facing Indian policing, and identify policing approaches that might be successful in responding to the growing crime problem in Indian Country.
+The first was to take a broad look at policing in Indian Country in order to: (1) better understand the many arrangements for administering reservation police departments; (2) develop an initial assessment of the challenges facing Indian policing; and (3) identify policing approaches that might be successful in responding to the growing crime problem in Indian Country.
 The task was complex, especially because the research literature on policing in Indian Country is limited and the variety of policing arrangements and communities served is considerable.
-More than 200 police departments serve an even larger number of tribal communities.
-Most departments are administered by tribes, but some are administered by the Federal Government and some by State and local governments.
-They range in size from only 2 or 3 officers to more than 200 officers.
-The communities they serve are as small as the Grand Canyon-based Havasupai Tribe (with a population of only 600) and the Puyallup Tribe (whose 104-acre reservation is part of greater Tacoma, Washington) and as large as the Navajo Nation (with a population of more than 250,000 and a land area larger than the State of Connecticut).
+There are more than 200 departments, which serve an even larger humber of tribal communities.
+Most departments are administered by tribes, but some are administered by the federal government and some by state and local governments.
+They range in size from only two or three officers to more than 200 officers.
+The communities they serve are as small as the Grand Canyon-based Havasupai Tribe (with a population of only 430) and the Puyallup Tribe (whose 104-acre reservation is part of greater Tacoma, Washington) and as large as the Navajo Nation (with a population of more than a quarter million and a land area larger than the state of Connecticut).

 Our second goal was to evaluate the prospects for community policing in Indian Country.
-Could this strategy, which grew out of the experience of police departments in urban settings, be usefully applied to the strikingly different cultural, geographic, and demographic features typical of Indian reservations?
-Despite their differences, both urban areas and Indian nations face the task of building local capacity to address severe social and economic problems.
-To the extent that community policing provides an opportunity for communities to develop and employ their own resources, priorities, and values in the service of public safety, it might also help tribes solve their own problems.
+An obvious question was whether this strategy, which grew out of the experience of police departments in urban settings, could be usefully applied to the strikingly different cultural, geographic, and demographic features typical of Indian reservations.
+Despite these differences, the parallel is that both urban areas and Indian nations face the task of building local capacity to address severe social and economic problems.
+To the extent that community policing provides an opportunity for communities to develop and employ their own resources, priorities, and values in the service of public safety, it might also serve tribes' efforts to solve their own problems.
 Therefore, we sought to understand whether some form of community policing might be appropriate in Indian Country.

-This was an exploratory study.
-It represents a first effort at characterizing the variety of arrangements for policing in Indian Country, while trying to gain an indepth understanding of the operations of a limited set of representative departments and their tribal contexts.
-This suggests a third goal: identifying important topics for further research.
+We emphasize that this was an exploratory study.
+It represents a first effort at characterizing the variety of arrangements for policing in Indian Country while at the same time trying to better understand the operations of a limited set of representative departments and their tribal contexts on an in-depth basis.
+This suggests a third goal-to identify important topics for further research.
 Given the limited research on policing in Indian Country, the variety of policing arrangements, and the considerable cultural and socioeconomic diversity across tribes, this study can offer only a limited understanding of the dynamics influencing the performance of police departments that serve reservation communities.
-For example, such topics as law enforcement under Public Law 83-280 (PL 83-280) and the complex problems of criminal jurisdiction and interagency cooperation require separate treatment; these important issues merit comprehensive research.
-Our primary intent is to provide useful data and guidance to police, policymakers, and tribal leaders.
-Therefore, this Research Report attempts to balance recommendations for further research with recommendations for near-term actions to address the most pressing concerns.
+For example, topics such as law enforcement in Public Law 280 states and the complex problems of criminal jurisdiction and interagency cooperation require separate treatment; we acknowledge their importance but suggest that these issues be addressed comprehensively in separate, future research.
+Of course, our primary intent is to provide useful data and guidance to police policymakers and tribal leaders.
+Therefore, we attempt to balance our recommendations for further research with recommendations for nearterm actions that can better equip these individuals to address their most pressing concerns.